apache/mxnet/python/mxnet/onnx/README.md

 mx.onnx.export_model(mx_sym, mx_params, in_shapes, in_types, onnx_file,
                      dynamic=True, dynamic_input_shapes=dynamic_input_shapes)
 ```

+#### Export Large Model
+Users can set `large_model=True` to export models that are larger than 2GB.
+In this case, all parameter tensors will be saved into separate files along with the .onnx model file.

 ### Operator Support Matrix
 We have implemented export logics for a wide range of MXNet operators, and thus supported most CV and NLP use cases.
 Below is our most up-to-date operator support matrix.